lacchain/lacchain-docker/README.md

 ### Start Services and Network
 `./run.sh` starts all the docker containers in POA mode

-`./run.sh -c ibft2` starts all the docker containers in POA mode using the IBFT2 Consensus algorithm
+`./run.sh -v -w` starts all the docker containers in POA mode using the IBFT2 Consensus algorithm

-There is an optional `-e` parameter which provides centralised logging functionality via ELK
+There are two parameters `-v` and `-w` parameters which specify the number of validators and writers nodes, respectively.

 #### Basic 4 Node Network with Block Explorer and Prometheus & Grafana to track the progress of your chain